hci-a-if-its-2019/assignment-1-bosmobosmo/README.md

 # Remarks
 > * This case was a good one.
 I saw you're able to expose the problem pretty well.
 > * However, it's unfortunate that you could not complement the artificat model with the flow and cultural model as well.
 > * The transcript is great.
 Its flow is quite natural, although in some parts you had to give explicit clues to the user.
+Nevertheless, the transcript lacks of line numbering or time-code.

 | Working Days | Commits before D | Commits after D | Presentation (80%) | Repo (20%) | Total |
 |:------------:|:----------------:|:---------------:|:------------------:|:----------:|:-----:|